 DonJoy is the leading brace manufacturer in North America.
-Our physiotherapists are trained in the measurement and fitting of custom-made and off-shelf braces for a variety of orthopedic and sports injuries.
+Our physiotherapists are trained in the measurement and fitting of custom-made and off the shelf braces for a variety of orthopedic and sports injuries.
 After injury or surgery, joint and soft tissue support may be indicated for a safe return to sport, work or daily activity.
 Available bracing products include the following:

 A Certified Hand Therapist is on staff to create custom splints for post-operative recovery of hand and upper limb conditions.
 This is a unique service provided by a highly trained and experienced physiotherapist with advanced training and credentials in hand therapy.

 Concussion is a form of mild traumatic brain injury, and concussion in sport has created significant social awareness of the need for prevention, recognition and management of head injuries.
 Motor vehicle accidents, work injuries and falls can also cause concussion.

 Our clinic has been instrumental in creating Concussion Protocols for local sport organizations, such as soccer and Jr A hockey.
 In addition, we created a Concussion Protocol for the 2016 BC Winter Games held in Penticton.
 It is recommended that all sport organizations have a Concussion Protocol in place to guide coaches, parents and players on recovery plans that keep up with current information.

 Recovery from concussion requires a knowledgeable healthcare team.
 Our clinic staff have completed recognized courses on concussion management, and are able to guide clients of all ages through recovery protocols.